 May is Mental Health Month

-Much of the focus worldwide in recent months has been the global Coronavirus pandemic, including guidelines from staying healthy and avoiding contracting COVID-19 or passing the disease to others.
+Much of the focus worldwide in the last year has been the global Coronavirus pandemic, including guidelines from staying healthy and avoiding contracting COVID-19 or passing the disease to others.
 And while this is obviously a critical topic, it should not be forgotten that our mental health, especially during the pandemic, is important, too.

 May is Mental Health Month, and organizations around the world are sharing information about how to obtain and maintain good mental health.

 Each year since 1949, Mental Health America and their affiliates have led observance of Mental Health Month.
 This includes release of an annual Mental Health Month toolkit, which you can download here.
-They also have a number of resources available on their Mental Health Month web page, this year focusing on topics such as Connecting With Others, Creating Health Routines, and Eliminating Toxic Influences.
+They also have a number of resources available on their Mental Health Month web page, this year focusing on Tools 2 Thrive — practical tools that everyone can use to improve their mental health and increase their resiliency regardless of their personal situation.
+Topics include:

 The National Alliance on Mental Illness (NAMI) is focusing on the power of connection and supporting one another, and promoting their core message of eliminating stigma, by sharing the message that those who many be having mental health difficulties or experiencing mental illness are not alone.
 Mental health conditions affect approximately 1 in 5 individuals during a given year.